Esther-Mens/Esther-Mens/README.md

 ## I'm a Data Scientist

 - 🤝 I’m looking to collaborate with other content creators
-- 🥅 2021 Goals: Contribute more to Open Source projects & Develop meaningful and robust applications
+- 🥅 2021 Goals: Contribute more to Open Source projects,Create a machine learning App and bag more data science certifications.
-- ⚡ Fun fact: I love movies & sports.
-I play football, basketball, badminton & table tennis
+- ⚡ Fun fact: I love movies & music

 ### Connect with me: